Beneor/homology-segment-analysis/README.md

 ## Data preparation for analysis of FMF-FEC correlations.
 The pre-calculated matrix of FMF must be built before running `analysis.py` script.
-All folders containing the calculated FMF data must be placed to `examples/Results` folder

 ### Calculating FMF for whole chromosome
 The `fmf_chromosome.sh` script is used to calculate FMF for one particular chromosome each chromosome bands.